-Due to the unique arrangement of this CU Health Plan-Exclusive network we have subcontracted with University of Colorado Medicine for Preauthorization of certain services.
+Due to the unique arrangement of this CU Health Plan-Exclusive network we have subcontracted with UCHealth Clinically Integrated Network for Preauthorization of certain services.
 The In-Network Provider who schedules an admission or orders the procedures or service is responsible for obtaining Preauthorization and for knowing who to contact for Preauthorization.